 The past 20 years have seen enormous advances in communication.
 In mobile phone communication we have moved from basic text messages in 2001 to sophisticated apps in 2012 and on to possible neutrino-based communication in the future.
 In terms of the Internet, we have moved from simple browsing capabilities to online shopping, gaming and the explosion of electronic social networking.

-New forms of communication bring new forms of language.
-Back in the early 2000s when text messages were limited to a certain number of characters, people had to shorten words and use abbreviations.
+New forms of communication bring new forms of language plus, thanks to things like these Frontier internet plans providing high speed internet, more and more people are live streaming, or making voice and video calls, meaning that there is a lot less written communication than there ever has been.
+Not only that, but written communication has been shortened as a result of the internet.
+Many of us will remember, for example, when one tweet was limited to 140 characters, and having to manipulate what we were typing in order for us to be able to say what we wanted.
+Plus, back in the early 2000s when text messages were also limited to a certain number of characters, people had to shorten words and use abbreviations.
 Starting with the obvious abbreviation of ‘u’, our young generation became more inventive and now ‘gr8’, ‘RUOK?’, ‘L8R’ and ‘BCNU’ are the norm.
 Such abbreviations have become so ingrained that teachers have reported students using them in formal exam papers.

 The expressing of emotions has been changed by modern forms of communication, to the dismay of language purists around the world, including many proofreaders and editors, no doubt. have a range of smiley faces and facial expressions to convey our mood.
 We can use ‘LOL’ to convey laughter and ‘OMG’ to convey shock.
 We can overpunctuate to show how strongly we feel about something – the more punctuation, the stronger the feeling.
 Shock, surprise confusion and outrage can all be expressed by ‘???!!!’ in varying formations, and different symbols (for example, ‘@*&^’) can be used to suggest expletives/missing words.